elehobica/intermittent_charger/README.md

 This is Intermittent Charger

 This project features:
-* Analog signal input for multiple channels (max 3 channels)
+* Periodic charging ON/OFF control
-* Configurable dB scale steps and levels
+* Configurable ON/OFF term from Serial I/F

 ## Supported Board
 * ItsyBitsy RP2040 board